 …But What does Writers With Mental Illness Do?

 - Support emerging writers with mental illness (including neurodivergent writers).
 Some ways WWMI supports writers is through blog posts, the support group, supporting others on Patreon, author interviews, and book reviews.

 - Raise mental illness awareness and fight stigma through storytelling.

 - Encourage the use of writing as a coping skill for mental health struggles.

-Hi, I’m August Blair, the blogger behind Writers With Mental Illness (WWMI).
+Hi, I’m August Blair, the writer behind Writers With Mental Illness (WWMI).

-Big thanks to Abby Whittredge, Daniel Watts, Emily Deibler, and Jessica Lavallee for supporting Writers With Mental Illness on Patreon!
+Big thanks to Abby Whittredge, Daniel Watts, Emily Deibler, Jessica Lavallee, Carling Mars, Angela Gray, and John T. Dylan for supporting Writers With Mental Illness on Patreon!